Eili Skrivervik, UiO-TiK receive here feed-back on her presentation "Innovation on oil and gas platforms:

 Key Note – Alumni: Associate Professor Marte C. W. Solheim Associate Professor and Head of Stavanger Centre for Innovation Research at the University of Stavanger Business School, Marte C. W. Solheim will share her insights about research dissemination.
 She will touch on the importance of how to get the courage and the when and where its appropriate to share research findings.
 Solheim has presented several lectures on this topic at various research seminars and has written about it extensively.
 She recently had a blog entry at the London School of Economics and Politcial Science Impact Blog about the topic.

 Solheim Research focus: Solheim studies the nexus between various forms of diversity and different types of innovation, and has particularly focused on the role of foreign-born workers and innovation & export, experience-based diversity and innovation, diversity management and global business.

 Solheim is actively engaged in the public debate on migration-and innovation- related issues in Norway and is invited to speak at national diversity conferences as well as to national policy makers, political spheres and other institutions.

 Solheim has written pieces for national newspapers in Norway, such as Aftenposten, VG, Dagbladet, Aftenposten Viten as well as for regional newspapers: Stavanger Aftenblad, Bergens Tidende, and Magazines: Innomag, Ukeavisen Ledelse to mention some.
 Solheim has appeared on national television (NRK), national radio and on local television (TV VEST) on several occasions discussing her research as well as written pieces for international magazines, such as for regions.
 Reference: UiS web

-Information about Full paper, presentations and feed-back info:
+Full paper, presentations and feedback

 If you have any questions regarding the conference, please contact Birte M. Horn-Hanssen/birte.m.horn-Hanssen@bi.no